andreathecheatcode/da-communitydora-dinasaurio-version-/README.md

 ## Introduction

-Long ago, dinosaurs freely roamed the Earth
+Long ago, dinosaurs freely roamed the Earth with their ecentricc and unique features